tSU-RooT/neje-ui/README.md

 Not Embed, Just Execute chrome browser for UI in golang.

 For now just a PoC(proof of concept).
-Don't believe so much :)
+Don't believe me so much :)

+I only checked it on linux, not on win,osx.

 ## Overview